Jo-Pickering/milliways_restaurant/README.md

 # milliways_restaurant

-A repo for Jo, Helder and Nico's 1st group project.
+This is a fork of the repo for Jo, Helder and Nico's 1st group project.
+I've made some small edits on this repo to tidy up some bits we didn't get a chance to.
+If you'd like to see what we achieved in the 4 days we had, please visit the original repo: https://github.com/technative-academy/milliways_restaurant

 ## Table of Contents